hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - it can be the actual row
 - it can be the reference to that row ( document or vertex)

+We store the rows in a heap file, it does not store the data in any particular order.

+Each index just references a location in the heap file.
+Actual data is kept in one place.